dave2000sang/Youtube-Search-Scraper/README.md

 # Youtube-Search-Scraper
 - Scrapes web page on www.youtube.com from user-entered search item and generates results in a .csv file
-- User enters search item on the web page (running on localhost) which is connected to a node.js server (by Express web framework) and then POST requests a background python script that uses Beautiful Soup library to scrape the web-site generated from the user input.
+- User enters search item on the web page (running on localhost) which is connected to a Node.js server (by Express web framework) and then POST requests a background python script that uses Beautiful Soup library to scrape the web-site generated from the user input.
-- Outputs a .csv file containing Names of all YouTube videos and their corresponding links
+- Outputs a .csv file containing names of all YouTube videos and their corresponding links

 ## Example Usage: